chakAs3/MarineMobileApp/README.md

 -My Profile : info about the user , loyalty point , authentication using social media accounts.

-Using Ionic 2 and Angular 2 was a very fast development environment to build all these modules in a week, and very easy to maintain, add more features.
+Using Ionic 2 and Angular 2 was a very fast development environment to build all these modules in 6 days, very easy to maintain and add more features. flexible UX and UI with a native mobile look and feel,Angular 2 improved dramatically the performance using AoT compilation

-Using FireBase 3 was a successful implementation of very performant Real-time database, we don't need a care about infrastructure, all backend data is seamlessly saved and updated, as well as the app is sync and working offline .
+Using FireBase 3 was a successful implementation of very performant Real-time database, we don't need to care about server infrastructure, all backend data is seamlessly saved and updated, as well as the app is sync and working in offline mode .